Review: SilverKris Lounge Manila (MNL)

 Lounge Seating and Amenities

-The SilverKris Lounge Manila consists of a single large room that is virtually divided into smaller sections.
-Most of the space, however, is taken by rows and rows of sofa chairs.
-This lounge features Singapore Airlines’s ‘Home Away From Home’ lounge design ethos, which first debuted in Sydney in 2013.
-The design language was conceived by the architectural firm ONG&ONG and was designed and modelled after elements of a home.
-This is the same style that you’ll find in other SilverKris Lounges in Bangkok, Brisbane, London, Hong Kong, and Sydney.
+The SilverKris Lounge Manila consists of a single large room, divided virtually into smaller sections.
+The lounge features Singapore Airlines’s ‘Home Away From Home’ lounge design ethos, which first debuted in Sydney in 2013.
+Conceived by the Singaporean architectural firm ONG&ONG, the style – as its name suggests – was designed and modelled after elements of a home.
+This is the same design language that you’ll find in other SilverKris Lounges worldwide.

-Located immediately to the right of the reception is a small nook, featuring seats arranged in a living-room-like atmosphere.
+Located immediately to the right of the reception is a small nook, featuring seats arranged like a living room.
 Specifically, there are three pairs of love seats facing each other in this space, along with a pair of armchairs on one side.
 Given the warm lighting and the relative seclusion compared to the open feeling of the main seating area, this is perhaps the cosiest and most intimate seating option in the lounge.

 Across from the small living room-like area is the dining area, which features a few choices of seating.
 First is a set of four tables, each complemented by a dining chair and a single sofa that runs along the length of the wall.
 Compared to the other types of seats offered in the dining area, this is likely to be the most comfortable.